blake365/macrostrat-mcp/README.md

 3. Close/Quit then restart Claude Desktop

-Once you restart you should see a small hammer icon in the lower right corner of the textbox.
-If you hover over the icon you'll see the number of MCP tools available.
+Once you restart you should see an icon for search and tools.
+Click this button to see the MCP tools available.

 ## Troubleshooting